WTFAcademy/WTF-Cairo/16_Events/readme.md

 ### Defining events

 In Cairo, events are created with events functions.
 You need to use `#[event]` attribute, replace the function name with event name, and add arguments you want to log as parameters.
-In the below example, we defined a `ChangeOwner` event, which takes two parametesr: address of old and new owners.
+In the below example, we defined a `ChangeOwner` event, which takes two parameters: address of old and new owners.

 ```rust
 /// Event emitted when owner is changed